Castle and Barony of Gadgirth: Industry

 The ancient Privick Mills are located on the opposite bank of the River Ayr from the castles and mansion house sites with at one time extensive stone weir and lade carrying the water to the mill's wheel.
 It is marked as 'Preuik Mil' on Timothy Pont's early 17th century map and may have been associated with Privick House, later known as Annbank House, renamed after Lady Ann Montgomery but demolished in the 1970s.
 A charter of 1359 does refer to a mill and grannary belonging to the lands of Gadgirth.

 At least two coal pits are recorded, one lying above Gadgirth Mains with some ruins remaining and the other with an engine house in the Byre Burn Glen.
 In 1875 one miner was killed and a second mortally injured.
 William Kerr, aged around 50, was working in the No. 1 Gadgirth Pit, Annbank Colliery and had been excavating a wedge-hole when a one ton block of coal fell on him.
 Taken out of the adit and carried home he died shortly afterwards, leaving a widow and ten offspring.
 Only two hours later a similar accident happened to a David M'Crorie, a younger man.
-His left arm was amputated, but his other injuries were so serious that he is not though to have pulled through.
+His left arm was amputated, but his other injuries were so serious that he is not thought to have pulled through.